We all want to rank higher.

 What does “bounce rate” mean?
 Well, let’s allow Google to pull the most relevant definition from its index:

 Bounce rate gives us a percentage value, not a ratio or approximate number.
 Website traffic is calculated in percentages.
 When people visit your site, both Google and users expect to be treated like a king.

 A high bounce rate might be a sign that the landing pages (pages users entered the site from) aren’t relevant to the visitor.
 The bounce rate formula might interest you:

-If they navigate away from the site after viewing a page, it’s likely that page didn’t deliver much value.
+If they navigate away from the site after viewing a page, it’s likely that the page didn’t deliver much value.

-Bounce rate is a customer engagement metric, because Google monitors how often people visit your site, how long they stay and where they navigate to from the site they landed on.
+Bounce rate is a customer engagement metric because Google monitors how often people visit your site, how long they stay and where they navigate to from the site they landed on.

 Here’s a scenario: Whenever I visit Mashable or Moz, I’m always impressed by the usefulness of their content.
 I’ve never read an article and just left — I’ll always click on a link to learn more or read another article.

 If your bounce rate is high, Google may assume that your pages are low-quality.
 You can log in to your Google Analytics dashboard to check your current bounce rate.

 There’s no single standard bounce rate because different industries cater to different individuals with different types of content.